runetopic/osrs-server/README.md

 - Download the [OpenOSRS](https://github.com/runetopic/openosrs/tree/localhost) client from our runetopic organization.
 This branch is configured to connect to the server  automatically.

-### MongoDB Setup
+### MongoDB Setup (Optional if local flag in ApplicationConfig is enabled)
-- This project requires mongoDB for account creation and verification.
-Please setup either a cloud instance, or a local instance.
+- This project has support for mongoDB for account creation and verification as well as local disk storage.
+- If you're working on local development, and need to work offline, you may set the ```game.local``` flag to true in the ```application.conf``` Please setup either a cloud instance, or a local instance.
 I will be providing this via docker in the future, but this is a manual process for now.
 - Create a database called ```api``` and a collection called ```account``` if they do not get created automatically.
 - Upon start of the server, an admin account will be created for you:
   - *Credentials: (Username=admin, password=password)*